HARDMath: A Benchmark Dataset for Challenging Problems in Applied Mathematics: Datasets

 \subsection{\HARDMath design choices}

-Here, we detail the \HARDMath dataset, which contains problems on polynomial nondimensionalization, polynomial root-finding, ODEs, integrals, and word problems that contextualize each of these. \HARDMath contains four problem classes with seven distinct problem types, as well as 40 handwritten word problems contextualizing the problem types.
+Here, we detail the \HARDMath dataset, which contains problems on polynomial nondimensionalization, polynomial root-finding, ODEs, integrals, and word problems that contextualize each of these.
+A sample of a \HARDMath integral problem is shown in Box 1. \HARDMath contains four problem classes with seven distinct problem types, as well as 40 handwritten word problems contextualizing the problem types.
 The main \HARDMath dataset, which can be used for model developments like fine-tuning, contains 1,060 problems, and the evaluation dataset \dataset{HARDMath-mini}, which we use in this paper to benchmark LLM performance, contains 366 problems.
 Figure \ref{dataset:statistics} provides a detailed breakdown of these datasets.

 One key commonality between all \HARDMath problems is the use of the \textit{Method of Dominant Balance} in calculating solutions.
 This reduces an equation to only the terms that `dominate' the behavior of the solution and can significantly simplify the equation \citep{bender2013advanced}.
 In addition to the Method of Dominant Balance, our problems also involve other sophisticated mathematical techniques, such as checks for self-consistency and the use of numerical methods.
 The combination of these tools captures several key aspects of mathematical modeling, including the combined use of computational and analytical techniques.
 Additionally, subjective choices about the regimes of solution space to consider, the number of terms to include in approximate expressions, and the approximation methods themselves must be made on a case-by-case basis with rigorous mathematical justification.
 Both of these aspects are potentially difficult tasks for existing LLMs.
+In Box 1, we highlight the methods and regimes relevant to solving a sample integral problem.